Later Days: Catch This Epidemic...

-In 2005 the band recorded with Incubus producer, Jim Wirt at 4th Street Studios in Santa Monica, CA and Ameraycan/Paramount Studios in North Hollywood, CA, releasing a five-song EP, featuring guest piano parts from Andrew McMahon of Something Corporate and Jack's Mannequin.
+In 2005 the band recorded with Incubus producer, Jim Wirt at 4th Street Studios in Santa Monica, California and Ameraycan/Paramount Studios in North Hollywood, California, releasing a five-song EP, featuring guest piano parts from Andrew McMahon of Something Corporate and Jack's Mannequin.

 The band toured on this release for the next year, playing with acts like Black Light Burns, Horse the Band, Foxy Shazam, and Forever the Sickest Kids at places ranging from small venues to ones as big as the Masquerade in Atlanta, GA.
 In the Summer of 2005 the band was chosen to play on the Ernie Ball Stage of the Vans Warped Tour battling with who would become pop-punk contemporaries We The Kings at Vinoy Park in Tampa, Florida.

 I Heard They're Getting Huge

-The band returned to the studio with Jim Wirt to record the follow-up "I Heard They're Getting Huge."
+The band returned to the studio with Jim Wirt to record the follow-up "I Heard They're Getting Huge".
 Two of the tracks from the session, "Shake It" and "Everything", were then mixed by multi-platinum Grammy-nominated producer David Bendeth.
 The album was quickly chosen for sale at Hot Topic stores nationwide, and Alternative Press dubbed them "damn good in our book".

 After this release, the Naples Daily News described Later Days as "writing and performing rock songs that would make party-boys Blink 182 envious."
 Soon after, CSTV selected Later Days from over 2,000 submissions as their top collegiate band and sent them to Reno, Nevada to perform at the Collegiate Nationals Musical Festival.
 While there, the band recorded an interview with skier Johnny Moseley for his show on Sirius Radio Channel 28 The Faction.